laurenth-personal/Cinelights/README.md

 Light entity and timeline track dedicated to cinematic lighting with HD Render Pipeline.

 UPDATE :
+Scripts are now outside of Assets, they are packages.
+In github they are referenced as submodules (if you use the download button you need to download them separately).
+Downloading this project now only downloads an example project that uses the packages LightingTools.Core and LightingTools.CineLights.
-Tested in Unity 2018.3.0b8 with HD Render Pipeline 4.1.0
+Tested in Unity 2018.3.0b8 with HD Render Pipeline 4.2.0

-# How to use
+# How to use the Cine Lights

 1. Entity